minprog/programmeren-1/problems/acid/index.md

 ## Hint

-- De logica is al gegeven.
-Het enige dat je moet doen is het in de template passen.

-- Het is noodzakelijk om zowel in `is_acidic` als in de `main` een if-else toe te voegen.
+Het is noodzakelijk om zowel in `is_acidic` als in de `main` een if-else toe te voegen.